llvm/llvm-project/llvm/docs/CommandGuide/llvm-exegesis.rst

  return a dummy value instead.
 This can be used to ensure a snippet doesn't crash when hardware performance counters are unavailable and for debugging :program:`llvm-exegesis` itself.

+.. option:: --execution-mode=[inprocess,subprocess]

+  This option specifies what execution mode to use.
+The `inprocess` execution mode is the default.
+The `subprocess` execution mode allows for additional features such as memory annotations but is currently restricted to X86-64 on Linux.

 EXIT STATUS
 -----------